Louise Alder studied at the Royal College of Music International Opera School where she was the inaugural Kiri Te Kanawa Scholar.

 She has been honoured with the ‘Chevalier de l’Ordre National de la Légion d’honneur’ by the French Republic, which is the highest national distinction one can receive.
 Her first recording Era la Notte for the Naive label received great acclaim and she has also recorded L’Alba separa dalla luce l’ombra for Wigmore Live, with her pianist Donald Sulzen, featuring songs by Tosti, Cilea, and Hahn.

-Nicole Car is one of the most outstanding young singers to emerge from Australia in recent years, performing at the Royal Opera House Covent Garden, Dallas Opera, Deutsche oper Berlin, Opera Australia and Opera de Paris.
+Nicole Car has already established herself as one of the world-leading sopranos, performing at the Royal Opera House Covent Garden, Metropolitan Opera, Dallas Opera, Deutsche oper Berlin, Opera Australia and Opera de Paris.

 Concert repertoire includes Brahms’ Deutsches Requiem, Das Klagende Lied, Mozart’s Requiem and St John Passion.